MinaProtocol/MIPs/MIPS/mip-0006-slot-reduction-90s.md

 3. Update the account vesting schedule logic
     - As part of the Ledger Migration procedure (that will be executed by the Mina node as part of the upgrade), update vesting parameters for **actively vesting** accounts.
     - For the definition of **actively vesting** accounts and formulas for update of vesting parameters, see Appendix.
-4. Remove the zkapp soft limit configuration option
+4. Unset the zkapp soft limit configuration option by default
    - Currently set to 24 by default
-    - Not constrained by the protocol, but will be removed completely
+   - Not constrained by the protocol, but will be unset by default to allow more zkApp transactions per block

 ## Prerequisites